NAEP-AS-Challenge/reading-prediction/readme.md

 use of constructed response items.
 Annually, contractors assemble teams of human scorers who score millions of student responses to NAEP's assessments.
-Previous internal research on the application of automated scoring to NAEP items indicates that NAEP's items can be scored, successfully, with automated scoring using natural langage processing.
+Previous internal research on the application of automated scoring to NAEP items indicates that NAEP's items can be scored successfully with automated scoring, using natural langage processing.
 Prior special studies have found that automated scoring can perform as well as human raters in assigning scores, and assigning a confidence level associated with the predicted score.
-No evidence of biased student scoring based on demographic characteristics was observed compared to human raters.
+Compared to human raters, no evidence of biased student scoring based on demographic characteristics was observed.

 This challenge seeks to expand on this earlier work to ascertain whether a wider array of automated scoring models can perform well with a